 A student may challenge a course for college credit by completing a Credit by Examination application using the procedure adopted by the Lassen Community College Curriculum/Academic Standards Committee.
-For more information, see Credit by Examination under Academic Policies in this catalog page 17.
+For more information, see Credit by Examination AP 5235.

 Specific information as to the procedure to be used in applying is available at the Admissions and Records Office.